FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

   - Drop structure or a naturally occurring steep channel slope can result in naturally high velocities.

-  - Bad cross section data resulting in bad bedslope can result in unnaturally high velocities.
+  - Bad cross-section data resulting in bad bedslope can result in unnaturally high velocities.

   - Test data against an Open Channel Flow Calculator.